Knife History – Survival Knives

 Evolution of the Survival Knife

-The survival knife history began where its always been used: the wilderness.
-These knives are strictly for this environment and for survival use like hunting, trapping, skinning animals, wood cutting, walking through the forest, and other misc. activities.
+The survival knife history began where it always has been used: the wilderness.
+These knives are strictly for this environment and for survival use like hunting, trapping, skinning animals, woodcutting, walking through the forest, and other misc. activities.
 Some knives have a fixed edge blade, some knives are built to be multi-functional like the Swiss Army Knife.
 Historically, the survival knife has existed in some form for more than a thousand years; cavemen were even discovered having a knife in tow.
 The infamous Jim Bowie revolutionized the use of this knife.
-The pioneer designed his Bowie Knife in 1930, a 9.5 inch blade that curved at the end and was mainly used for skinning dead animals.
+The pioneer designed his Bowie Knife in 1930, a 9.5-inch blade that curved at the end and was mainly used for skinning dead animals.